-In 2016, there was an estimated number of 116,600 jobs in the United States for Flight Attendant.
+In the United States, there were 116,600 jobs for Flight Attendant in 2016.
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 11,900 new jobs for Flight Attendant by 2026.
-There will be an estimated 14,200 positions for Flight Attendant per year.
+Due to new job openings and attrition, there will be an average of 14,200 job openings in this field each year.

 The states with the most job growth for Flight Attendant are Florida, Oregon, and Washington.
 Watch out if you plan on working in Idaho, Alaska, or Connecticut.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Flight Attendant

 Flight Attendants make between $28,950 and $80,870 a year.